nhsconnect/gpconnect/pages/designprinciples/designprinciples_data_model_principles.md

 keywords: development, fhir, logical models
 tags: [development,fhir]
 sidebar: overview_sidebar
+toc: false
 permalink: designprinciples_data_model_principles.html
 summary: "High-level design principles related to the FHIR data modelling aspects of the system"
 ---

-{% include important.html content="GP Connect has adopted the FHIR&reg; standard (DSTU2) and as such the standard FHIR resources will be used unless a clear rationale exists to amend.
-When an amendment is required this decision will be logged and the rationale clearly communicated (as a resource delta)." %}
+{% include important.html content="GP Connect has adopted the FHIR&reg; standard (STU3) and as such the standard FHIR resources will be used unless a clear rationale exists to amend.
+When an amendment is required this decision will be logged and the rationale clearly communicated." %}

+## GP Connect Data Models ##

 - Data model assets to be held on [GitHub](https://github.com/nhsconnect/gpconnect-fhir){:target="_blank"}.
 - Data models to be licensed under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0){:target="_blank"}.